alex9311/Web-Data-Management/report.md

 `/movies/movie[genre = "Crime"and (contains(actor/last_name,"Johansson") or contains(actor/first_name,"Johansson"))]`

 This xPath query is used in an xQuery query which formats the relevant movies into something we can pop into our small static html wrapper.
+The wrapper included things like the DOCTYPE declaration, includes, and `<html>`,`<head>`, and `<body>` tags.
 This query can be seen in the get_xquery() function, in [the same file](apps/movies/queries/get_movie_list.php) as linked above.

+We ensured that the file output page was XHTML standard approved by running it through [W3 markup validation service](https://validator.w3.org/).

 ##### Showing Full Description of the Movie On Click
 We used a small Javascript function that toggles the html `style="display:none"` attribute.
 We added the attribute and the onclick that calls the javascript function in our xQuery query.
 One issue we ran into was that we were unable to add an `href="#"` to make the title clickable in xQuery, so we formatted that with css afterwards.